Cooking with Nana Ling

 So the cordial will have a slightly different taste depending on which acid you use.

-How to make pomegranate cordial
+How to make Pomegranate Cordial

 It's a simple process to make this cordial that you'll enjoy for weeks.